argonne-lcf/user-guides/docs/account-project-management/project-management/starting-alcf-award.md

 ## Policies
 ### Pullback Policy
 Please be aware that we will periodically monitor, and could potentially adjust, your project allocation if a large portion of it goes unused.
-You may view our pullback policy at the following link: https://www.alcf.anl.gov/user-guides/pullback-policy
+You may view: [Pullback Policy:](../../../policies/queue-scheduling/pullback-policy.md)

 ### Allocation Overburn Policy
-Please see this page for overburn/overuse eligibility for INCITE projects that have exhausted their allocation in the first 11 months of its allocation year: https://www.alcf.anl.gov/support-center/facility-policies/queue-and-sch…
+Please see this page for overburn/overuse eligibility for INCITE projects that have exhausted their allocation in the first 11 months of its allocation year: [Allocation Overburn](../../../policies/queue-scheduling/queue-and-scheduling-policy/#incitealcc-overburn-policy)

 ### Acknowledgment In Publications
-Please follow the guidelines provided at https://www.alcf.anl.gov/user-guides/alcf-acknowledgement-policy to properly acknowledge the use of ALCF resources in all of your publications, both online and print.
+Please follow the guidelines provided on the [ALCF Acknowledgement Policy page](../../../policies/alcf-acknowledgement-policy/) to properly acknowledge the use of ALCF resources in all of your publications, both online and print.

 ### Facility Policies
 Facility policies have been established to provide consistent and reliable services.
-Please read at: https://www.alcf.anl.gov/user-guides/policies
+Please read about our [ALCF Facility Policies] (../../../policies/facility-policies/).

 ## Useful Allocation and Quota Commands
 We have an allocation management tool called sbank, and below are a few helpful sbank commands.